nhscc/problem-statements/2019/bdpa-elections-part-1.md

 **Administrators**

-* View a complete paginated listing of past election results
+* View a complete paginated listing of elections
     * This includes elections created by other teams
     * This includes deleted elections
+    * Essentially: this includes all elections in the system
 * The following apply only to elections created by your [API key](https://electionshscc.docs.apiary.io/#introduction/requesting-a-key):
     * App-wide moderator privileges